 4. CONDUCT CLINICAL TRIALS AND GAIN REGULATORY APPROVAL

 GyroGear has continued with its risk management activities, finalised its ISO 14971 risk management plan and, in line with this plan, updated risk documentation as new product hazards were identified.
-GyroGear has also been working in the planning of the clinical trial with the aim to finalise the protocol and start the trial in May 2022.
+GyroGear has also been working in the planning of the clinical trial with the aim to finalise the protocol and start the trial now in Q2 2023.
 The clinical trial protocol has been developed through an iterative process with GyroGear clinical partners to ensure its scientific and clinical validity.

-5. DEVELOP SUPPLY CHAIN AGREEMENTS AND COMMERCIAL CONTRACTS READY FOR FULL COMMERCIALIZATION
+5. DEVELOP SUPPLY CHAIN AGREEMENTS AND COMMERCIAL CONTRACTS READY FOR FULL COMMERCIALISATION

-Despite the global sanitary crisis that hit the entire world in 2020 & 2021, GyroGear was able to maintain all of its supply chain agreements (manufacturing and assembly).
+Despite the global crisis in 2020 & 2021, GyroGear was able to maintain all of its supply chain agreements.

 As for commercial contracts, GyroGear has begun conversations with APAC-region medical device distributors based in Singapore.
-These distributors hold long standing relationships with long-term care providers/doctors in the APAC region with B2B and B2C capabilities that we plan to leverage on.
+These distributors hold long standing relationships with long-term care providers/doctors in the APAC region with B2B and B2C capabilities that we plan to leverage.
 They also provide warehousing and services to support delivery.
-Due to delays in US FDA and EU CE Mark submissions, GyroGear is exploring the possibility of obtaining regulatory approval first in Singapore for local distribution in a single market.
-The discussions with local regulatory body HSA Singapore and regional distributors will determine if we are able to start selling in Singapore before US FDA approval (Q3 2022).
+GyroGear is also exploring the possibility of obtaining regulatory approval first in Singapore for local distribution in a single market.
+The discussions with local regulatory body HSA Singapore and regional distributors will determine if we are able to start selling in Singapore before US FDA approval (Q3 2023).

-6. PREPARE FOR MULTIPLE-MARKET ENTRY IN EARLY 2022
+6. PREPARE FOR MULTIPLE-MARKET ENTRY IN LATE 2023

 Since September 2019, GyroGear has expanded and ring fenced further the scope of its IP portfolio to include optimisations in the hardware design (G1A, G2, G3 and G4) and networked software implementations (G5).

 GyroGear is ideally aiming for multi-market regulatory approval and multi-market launch.
-The first markets identified are likely US, EU and Singapore.
-The commercial team works to build relationships with local and regional stakeholders in manufacturing, warehousing, distribution, provider networks, major payors and potential investors in a few markets at a time - to ensure that once regulatory approval is successful, sales can start as soon as possible.
+The first markets identified are likely US, EU, UK and Singapore.
+The commercial team works to build relationships with local and regional stakeholders in manufacturing, warehousing, distribution, provider networks, major payers and potential investors in a few markets at a time - to ensure that once regulatory approval is successful, sales can start as soon as possible.

-These preliminary results reinforced the potential to improve the quality of life of Parkinson's Disease and/or Essential Tremor patients.
+These preliminary results reinforced the potential to improve the quality of life of PD and ET patients.
 GyroGear has now planned an international clinical trial (USA, UK, EU, Israel and Taiwan) and as consequence, a second pre-submission meeting took place with the FDA (Dec 2020) to approve our final test protocol, feedback was given and the protocol was updated.
-We are planning to have a third pre-submission meeting with the FDA at the beginning of 2022 before starting the clinical trial in May 2022.
+A third pre-submission meeting with the FDA took place in Sep 2022 to discuss GyroGear’s current regulatory approach for the GyroGlove following previous guidance from the FDA during pre-submission meetings and also confirm that the FDA are satisfied with our final pivotal study protocol draft.
+US FDA has suggested to incorporate TETRAS assessment as primary outcome rather than secondary outcome with other minor suggestions such as medication usage during in-clinic visits.